 Trustees are selected for their high standard of professional skill, expertise and experience usually with a particular portfolio in mind.
-During the year of the report, the application process to become a Trustee and the process of induction has become even more rigorous in order to be compliant with safer recruitment and safeguarding requirements, given that the charitable organisation is a school for children and young people.
+The application process is compliant with safer recruitment and safeguarding requirements, given that the charitable organisation is a school for children and young people.
 Those Trustees holding certain portfolios such as safeguarding and health & safety are required to do further in-depth training in order to meet DfE standards.
-All Trustees are required to do annual safeguarding trainings and update their knowledge of safeguarding policies and KCSIE.
+All Trustees are required to do annual safeguarding training and update their knowledge of safeguarding policies and KCSIE.
 Induction also involves familiarisation with various governance documents on the responsibilities of being a Trustee including the Memorandum & Articles of the School Association, Independent School's Standards and other regulatory compliance.